uimix-editor/uimix/packages/docs/guide/create-customizable-components.md

 ## Slots

 `<slot>` elements are used to customize the partial content of a Web Component.
+They are placeholders for contents inserted by component instances.

+([The MDN Reference](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots) is a good resource for Web Components slots.)

 Macaron has a shortcut way to create a `<slot>` element.
 Select an element and right-click, select **Wrap Contents in Slot** to wrap the children of the selected element in a `<slot>` element.